Parts Of A Guitar And What They Do

 This is the socket that you plug a guitar lead into (also known as a jack cable)

 So there we are – a whistle-stop tour of the parts of a guitar.
-For a full range of guitars, see our website here.
+You can also view a full range of guitars on our website.